wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/meeting-preparation.md

 - Set expectations for what will occur during the session.
 It’s just as important to clearly state what isn't intended to occur during the time as what is.

-*What your attendees should do to prepare:*
+## What your attendees should do to prepare

 - Refresh themselves on OKRs (what they’re for, how to write them, etc.).